fhopeman/mgmt-center/README.md

 `sudo apt-get install mysql-server mysql-client`

+#### Flask

+Flask is a lightweight python web framework which is a good choice for raspberry applications.
+Especially open source home automation software is easy to write in flask.

+There are several tutorials for flask available, e.g. [this](http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) or [this](http://flask.pocoo.org).

+`sudo pip install flask`

 #### mysql for flask

-Flask is a lightweight python web framework which is a good choice for raspberry applications.
 Most of the additional software is loaded by [pip](https://pypi.python.org/pypi/pip) (`sudo apt-get install python-pip`).

 ```
 sudo pip install flask-sqlalchemy